banterability/slow-zone/README.md

 #### Status

-Flags that may affect the reliablity or contextof a prediction:
+Flags that may affect the reliability or display context of a prediction:

 | Key                  | Value                                                                                                                                     |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |